tbsjub/Snake/README.md

 # Snake
-Classic Snake game, trying the implement the two player version
+Classic Snake game, trying to the implement the two-player version